10 Finance Internships for High School Students

 Stipend: $15.50 - $18 per hour

-Application Deadline: Applications typically close end of December.
+Application Deadline: Applications typically close at the end of December.

-Eligibility: Students aged 16-19 by June 1, 2024, and are current high school students and/or graduating seniors of the Class of 2024.
-Priority is given to juniors and senior-level students.
+Eligibility: Students aged 16-19 by June 1 who are current high school students and/or graduating seniors.
+Priority is given to juniors and seniors.
 Those applying must have the right to work in the US.

 Stipend: Paid (exact amount not specified)